CiscoDevNet/terraform-provider-aci/docs/resources/rest.md

 - `path` - (Required) ACI path where object should be created.
 Starting with api/node/mo/{parent-dn}(if applicable)/{rn of object}.json
 - `class_name` - (Optional) Which class object is being created.
 (Make sure there is no colon in the classname )
-- `content` - (Optional) Map of key-value pairs those needed to be passed to the Model object as parameters.
+- `content` - (Optional) A map of key-value pairs those needed to be passed to the Model object as parameters.
 Make sure the key name matches the name with the object parameter in ACI.
 - `payload` - (Optional) Freestyle JSON or YAML payload which can directly be passed to the REST endpoint added in path.
 Either of content or payload is required.
 - `dn` - (Optional) Distinguished name of object being managed.